3 Weeks in Japan (November 2015)

 |21||Flight to Taiwan|

-This is the second time I’ve been to Japan in November.
-It’s a great time to visit, since you can catch the changing of the leaves and the weather is cool and crisp.
+This is my second trip to Japan in November.
+It’s a great time to visit, since you can admire the changing of the leaves, and the weather is cool and crisp.

 Possible downsides: The Japanese Alps region can be pretty chilly in November.
 Also, you may encounter hordes of leaf peepers, especially in the south where autumn color is still peaking.